 You are expected to be here at the beginning of each class, every day, for the rest of the quarter.
 If you must be absent then provide physical documentation to have the absence excused (see below).
-If you are going to be absent (excused or not), you must inform the instructor prior to coming to class.
-If you do not inform the instructor, prior to start of class, then the absence counts as 1.5 absences (instead of 1.0).
 If you are unable to make it to class ontime, on a regular basis, then you probably would do much better and be less frustrated in another class.